apache/druid/docs/querying/using-caching.md

 See [Broker caching](../configuration/index.md#broker-caching) for a description of all available Broker cache configurations.

 ## Enabling caching in the query context
-As long as one service is set to populate the cache, you can set cache options for individual queries in the query [context](./query-context.md).
+As long as the service is set to populate the cache, you can set cache options for individual queries in the query [context](./query-context.md).
 For example, you can `POST` a Druid SQL request to the HTTP POST API and include the context as a JSON object:

 ```
 {